wentallout/gaming/README.md

 - Yakuza Kiwami, Yakuza: Like a Dragon ⭐⭐⭐⭐⭐ →
 - Katana ZERO (PC) ⭐⭐⭐⭐ → amazing game but too short, great story, fast and impactful combat, needs trial-and-error to beat difficult stage
 - Hotline Miami 1,2 (PC) ⭐⭐⭐⭐⭐ → violent and fast combat, bossing is weird, fantastic music, needs trial-and-error to beat difficult stage
-- Dishonored 1,2 (PC) ⭐⭐⭐⭐⭐
+- Dishonored 1,2 (PC) ⭐⭐⭐⭐ → king of stealth games, needs trial-and-error to clear stages, very skill-demanding
-- Borderlands 1,2,3 (PC) ⭐⭐⭐
+- Borderlands 1,2,3 (PC) ⭐⭐⭐ → king of looter-shooter genre, gets repetitive at the end
 - Doom (2016), Doom Eternal ⭐⭐⭐⭐⭐
 - Remnant 2 ⭐ → overrated
 - DYNASTY WARRIORS 8: Xtreme Legends ⭐⭐
-- Half-Life 2 ⭐⭐⭐ → old masterpiece, great physics and story, gameplay and sound is a little outdated
+- Half-Life 2 (PC) ⭐⭐⭐ → old masterpiece, great physics and story, gameplay and sound is a little outdated
-- Control ⭐⭐⭐⭐⭐ → a modern masterpiece, unique story, fantastic special effects, decent music, fun gameplay but repetitive due to limited combat options (only throw is good)
+- Control (PC) ⭐⭐⭐⭐⭐ → a modern masterpiece, unique story, fantastic special effects, decent music, fun gameplay but repetitive due to limited combat options (only throw is good)
-- OTXO ⭐⭐⭐
+- OTXO (PC) ⭐⭐⭐ → hotline miami with rogue-like features, not bad
-- Enter the Gungeon ⭐⭐⭐ → a little bit too hard for my taste, repetitive gameplay, fun guns don't come easily
+- Enter the Gungeon (PC) ⭐⭐⭐ → a little bit too hard for my taste, repetitive gameplay, fun guns don't come easily
-- Ys IX: Monstrum Nox
+- Ys IX: Monstrum Nox (PC) ⭐⭐⭐
-- Skul: The Hero Slayer ⭐⭐⭐ →  roguelike-action platformer that lets you control a cute skeleton that can swap heads to get different abilities and skill sets, high replayability
+- Skul: The Hero Slayer (PC) ⭐⭐⭐ →  roguelike-action platformer that lets you control a cute skeleton that can swap heads to get different abilities and skill sets, high replayability
 - Bayonnetta 1,2,3 ⭐⭐⭐⭐⭐ → great hack n slash alternative to DMC, easy to pickup but deep combat system
 - Need for Speed™ Most Wanted ⭐⭐⭐⭐⭐ → true classic of the 2K era, racing outlaws, hot girls, great police radio and chase, make players feel the speed correctly
-- Terraria ⭐⭐⭐
+- Terraria (PC) ⭐⭐⭐
-- Cave Story+ ⭐⭐⭐
+- Cave Story+ (PC) ⭐⭐⭐
-- Touhou Series
+- Touhou Series (PC)
-- Tomb Raider, Rise of the Tomb Raider, Shadow of the Tomb Raider ⭐⭐⭐⭐⭐
+- Tomb Raider, Rise of the Tomb Raider, Shadow of the Tomb Raider (PC) ⭐⭐⭐⭐⭐ → first game is epic, last game might be "meh" for some people

 ## 🔥 Interested but haven't played